data-6-berkeley/su22/syllabus.md

 * [DataHub](http://datahub.berkeley.edu/): we use DataHub to host jupyter notebook assignments.
 Don’t worry too much about how this works, just access all assignments by clicking the link on the Data 6 website.
 * [Gradescope](https://www.gradescope.com/courses/402405): where all homeworks will be submitted and all grades will live.
 (We don’t use bCourses)

+Since all Data 6 material is accessible online, there are no requirements in terms of specific computer hardware.
+All you need is a laptop with internet and a web browser (Google Chrome or Firefox tend to work best).
+If you looking to purchase a laptop for college, Prof. Yan put together this [helpful guide](https://docs.google.com/document/d/1avUDkT5yvW_XycvVYP9LevJP791a9CdxuCAzQB1tYfc/edit?usp=sharing).

+Here are a few helpful resources when it comes to technology:
+* Read this Berkeley IT [website](https://technology.berkeley.edu/wi-fi) to learn how to connect to the campus WiFi network, Eduroam.
+* The [Student Technology Equity Program](https://technology.berkeley.edu/STEP) provides free laptop loans for students

 ## Course Structure

 ## Policies

+## Accommodations

 ## Acknowledgements 🙏